 The cartoon series are more faithful, but also less successful.
 The first lasted only one season.
-The second series was retooled in season two to include She-Hulk but was then cancelled.
+The second series was retooled in season two to include She-Hulk but was then canceled.
 The third series, Agents of Smash incorporated the Hulk as part of an ensemble of characters, but it still did not make it past a second season.

 Strangely, the most faithful adaptation is the 2003 film Hulk, directed by Ang Lee.
 This version includes Bruce Banner's father, here renamed David to pay homage to The Incredible Hulk television series.
-Lee's version waters down the darker elements, making the death of Bruce's mother accidental, but in this film Bruce's father is the literal villain of the piece.
-The film has it's problems, inconsistent CGI, strange story choices, and a very slow pace being what it is mostly criticized for, but it is still the closest anybody has come to making an adaptation of the Hulk that addresses the themes from the comics.
+Lee's version waters down the darker elements, making the death of Bruce's mother accidental, but in this film, Bruce's father is the literal villain of the piece.
+The film has its problems, inconsistent CGI, strange story choices, and a very slow pace is what it is mostly criticized for, but it is still the closest anybody has come to making an adaptation of the Hulk that addresses the themes from the comics.

 The 2008 film, The Incredible Hulk, introduces the character to the MCU.
-The approach here is more action heavy.
+The approach here is more action-heavy.
 The villain, The Abomination, adhering to the Marvel formula is a "dark version" of the hero.
-This film is a mix of what would become the MCU standard formula for origin films, and the live action television series.
+This film is a mix of what would become the MCU standard formula for origin films, and the live-action television series.
 It is, artistically and financially, one of the weakest films in the MCU.
-There were well publicized creative differences between Marvel and director Louis Letterrier and Edward Norton.
+There were well-publicized creative differences between Marvel and director Louis Letterrier and Edward Norton.

 The film's failure could be blamed on a number of factors, and moviegoers might have just stayed away because of how much they disliked the previous Hulk film, but one thing is clear.
-Afterwards, Marvel has chosen to simply make Hulk a supporting character.
+Afterward, Marvel has chosen to simply make Hulk a supporting character.

 Hulk In the MCU

 Avoiding the dark psychological themes of the Hulk altogether, the MCU has since used The Hulk as primarily comic relief.
 In The Avengers and Avengers: Age of Ultron, writer-director Joss Whedon produces a lot of laughs from the conflicts between the characters.
 Banner never becomes an outright antagonist, but his ability to control his alter-ego is a theme in both films.
-Banner is defined by his desire to be normal, while knowing that isn't a possibility for him.
+Banner is defined by his desire to be normal while knowing that isn't a possibility for him.

 Subsequent films, not made by Whedon, have inverted this dynamic in a way that is puzzling.
 Banner is first stuck as Hulk all the time in Thor Ragnorok.
 At the end of the film he willingly tries to transform back into the Hulk, even though he knows he may never be Banner again.
 The ending of Thor Ragnorok leaves this plot point unaddressed, but immediately in Avengers: Infinity War the Hulk is defeated by Thanos and Banner cannot transform back to him again.